rs0125/Auto-Caesarean-Decipher/README.md

 # Auto-Caesarean-Decipher
-A program that automatically deciphers english text enciphered in caesar cipher via language recognition (Database included with 474k english words)
+A program that automatically deciphers english text enciphered in caesar cipher via language recognition

 ## How it works